 Criminal law and immigration issues often intersect.
 If you are not a U.S. Citizen and have been charged with an offense in the criminal court system, it is important that you are represented by an attorney who understands the unique consequences immigrants face.

-Whether you are in the U.S. with no legal status (“undocumented”), hold a non-immigrant visa, or are a Lawful Permanent Resident (LPR or “Green Card Holder”), the attorneys at Law Office of Rochelle S. Berliner are experienced in negotiating dispositions that aim to have the lowest impact on your immigration status.
+Whether you are in the U.S. with no legal status (“undocumented”), hold a non-immigrant visa, or are a Lawful Permanent Resident (LPR or “Green Card Holder”), the attorneys at Law Office are experienced in negotiating dispositions that aim to have the lowest impact on your immigration status.

 Queens Immigration Lawyer

-The attorneys of Law Office of Rochelle S. Berliner are experienced criminal defense and immigration lawyers based in Queens, New York.
+The attorneys of Law Office are experienced criminal defense and immigration lawyers based in Queens, New York.
 They proudly assist individuals with all family-based and employment-based immigration matters, including adjustment of status, asylum, naturalization, and removal proceedings.

-Contact Law Office of Rochelle S. Berliner at 718-261-5600 or submit an online form to schedule an appointment for a confidential review of your case.
-The Law Office of Rochelle S. Berliner serves individuals with criminal and immigration issues throughout New York, including Kings, Queens, Bronx, New York Counties, and surrounding communities.
+Contact Law Office at or submit an online form to schedule an appointment for a confidential review of your case.
+The Law Office serves individuals with criminal and immigration issues throughout New York, including Kings, Queens, Bronx, New York Counties, and surrounding communities.

 Immigration Issues in Queens, New York

-By appointment, the Law Office of Rochelle S. Berliner offers the following immigration services:
+By appointment, the Law Office offers the following immigration services:

 - Evaluation and consultation of immigration consequences of criminal convictions, including representation in immigration court removal proceedings